 Rambo - from above, in a bowl during acclimation

 I saw Rambo on 3/15/12, and his fins were red as from septicemia.
-I do not know what is wrong or why.
-He is mostly hiding.
-I hope he can hang in there.
-I have not seen Rambo since.
+I did not know what was wrong or why.
+He was mostly hiding.
+I hoped he could hang in there.
+I never saw Rambo again.
 No body was found.
-He is presumed dead.
-I will update if he shows up.
-I will make a note to never get a betta again.
 I thought his life would be better in a 20 gallon tank than a bowl but I was wrong.

 Links and Pictures